notinluvs/notinluvs/README.md

 <div>
 	<p>
 		Hi there, I'm Vyacheslav!
-I'm 22 years old and deeply passionate about the world of web development.
-Since I first delved into this exciting field, I've found a powerful source of inspiration.
-My goal is to become a Full Stack developer and master all aspects of this industry.
-Plans for the year 2024.
+I'm 23 years, blockchain developer in progress.
+Former web developer diving deep into blockchain technology with a focus on Solidity and C++.
+Currently learning to build my own blockchain and exploring the power of decentralized solutions.
 	</p>
 	<a>
-		<li>Not to die...</li>
+		<li>Become a top one.</li>
-		<li>Become the new Pavel Durov...</li>
+		<li>Become the new Pavel Durov.</li>
 	</a>
 </div>